 The symptoms of SAD are identical to those of non-seasonal depression, including:

 - Difficulty with concentration

 - Craving and eating more carbohydrates and sweets

 Some people experience a milder form of SAD known as subsyndromal SAD, or the “winter blues,” the American Psychological Association explains.

 Psychotic depression is a type of severe depression that includes symptoms of psychosis.
 For instance, in addition to feelings of extreme sadness and despair, a person suffering from psychotic depression may have delusions or experience hallucinations that can be visual or auditory.

 Bipolar disorder, formerly known as manic-depressive illness, is a brain disorder linked to dramatic and extreme shifts in mood, activity levels, energy, and the ability to perform daily tasks.
-These extreme mood shifts can include depression as one phase of the disorder, with mania (extreme euphoria) in another phase.
+Extreme mood shifts can include depression as one phase of the disorder, with mania (extreme euphoria) occurring during another phase.

 Premenstrual dysphoric disorder, marked by symptoms of anxiety and bleak moods in the days before a woman has her menstrual period, can also involve symptoms of depression.

 The good news is all types of depression are treatable with medication, psychotherapy, or both.
-If you or a family member experience symptoms of depression, don’t suffer needlessly — talk to your doctor and get help.
+If you, or a family member, have symptoms of depression, don’t suffer needlessly.
+Talk to your doctor and get help.